oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

     - api: You can save all OpenAPI files in this folder.
     - definitions: The extension creates a default adapter definition document, main.add.json, in this folder.
 You can overwrite the default document with the data from a Postman collection or an OpenAPI file.
 Additionally, all the other adapter definition documents you generate are saved in this folder.
 The file names of all adapter definition documents are appended with .add.json.
     - misc: You can save all Postman collections in this folder.
 Ensure that the file names of all Postman collections are appended with .postman_collection.json.
     - logo.svg: A default logo file for your adapter is created under the root folder.
 You can replace this file with the required image.
+The logo should be of svg format only.

 5. Open postman collection that you downloaded earlier using any text editor.
 Navigate to the **variable** section which is almost at the end of the file.
 Provide the ORDS url in the value property.